 But even more fun for kids – of all ages – is the old fort itself.
 Battery Russell’s dark, scary concrete gun batteries and rooms make the perfect setting for a game of Zombie Tag.
 No matter what time of year or what kind of weather is happening, you’ll see kids running in and out, laughing and screaming with delight.

 The military and information center provides educational displays covering the long history of the fort.
 At various times throughout the year, there are fun and fascinating re-creations of military life during the time period, with field camps, military vehicles and other activities.
 You can also go into Battery Mishler, normally closed off, except for during these special events.
 And don’t miss the chance to see the cannons shot off.
 The actors may even pick your child to help load the cannon or even to pull the cord and make it go “BOOM!”

-A parking permit is required on the property.
+A day use pass is required for Coffenbury Lake and the historic area.
 You can get a day-use pass at various spots on site, use an Oregon State Parks Annual Pass, a Pacific Coast Passport or, if you are camping, you can use your campsite permit.